This Main combi boiler is a nifty little boiler designed to fit in a cupboard and to be extremely simple to operate.

 The gas valve is situated right at the bottom of the boiler.
 The PCB panel is in the way when trying to unscrew open the inlet pressure test point on the gas valve.

-It would be nice to have a cable already wired in, otherwise you need to make sure you have one when installing the boiler.
+It would be nice to have an electric cable already wired in, otherwise you need to make sure you have one available when installing the boiler.

 There are 4 issues I have encountered in many boilers, so they are not exclusive to the Main Eco Compact.
 Some boilers have shown initiative and addressed them.